National Mental Health Service Provider

 THE FORGE METHOD

-The TRT curriculum speaks to the lived experiences of trauma-exposed professionals in a way that participants recognize how the work they do impacts them in small and large ways.
+The TRT curriculum speaks to the lived experiences of TExP’s in a way that participants recognize how the work they do impacts them in small and large ways.
 Participants learn that traumatization is not an inevitable consequence of exposure to trauma, but rather an ongoing risk of the job that, when managed, reduces the likelihood one will be injured.
 Participants learn the basic skills of trauma management to begin using immediately.

 TRT FAQ